 When Will I Go Back To My General Dentist?

 Dr. Ronny Taschner and Dr. Jennifer Taschner will work closely to ensure that your treatment is well coordinated.
 If crowns and fillings are needed, your dentist will provide them.
 Regular visits to your dentist are an important part of periodontal maintenance.

 What If I Don’t Have Gum Treatment?

 Periodontal disease is a progressive, painless, infection and is the main cause of tooth loss in our country.
-Tooth loss usually limits your ability to chew comfortably, and smile confidently.
-Loosing teeth can also affect one’s ability to speak clearly.
-Replacing lost teeth is often time consuming and costly.
+Tooth loss usually limits your ability to chew comfortably and smile confidently.
+Losing teeth can also affect one’s ability to speak clearly.
+Replacing lost teeth is often time-consuming and costly.
 It is always more economical to keep your own teeth.

 Periodontal disease can also affect your general health.
 Many research studies have concluded that periodontal disease may be a risk factor for heart disease, stroke, diabetes, pancreatic cancer, respiratory disease, Alzheimer’s disease and premature low birth weight babies.